Online, Augmented Memorial to the Jews Deported from France

 - Serge Klarsfeld, French children of the Holocaust, a Memorial, Volume 2 (Fils et Filles des Déportés Juifs de France, Paris, 2016)

-- Le Mémorial de la Shoah, Paris
+- Le Mémorial de la Shoah, Paris, France

 - Le Livre Mémorial de la déportation en France, Fondation pour la Mémoire de la Déportation.
 This repository lists the convoys and persons deported from France for persecution reasons (political opponents, resistants, civil hostages) and not for persecution reasons.